 Some quits and a discussion of the quilts and their stories as well as a look at the Underground Railroad.
 Women of the North and the South.

 The Isle of Man and the cats and quilts from that barren land.
 Also learn about "Joe the Quilter".
 Lecture and workshop.
 Kits available.
+The folded log cabin technique will be discussed and taught.

 Exploring examples of signature quilts and what they can tell us about genealogy, migrations and a definition of community.
 Autograph and Signature quilts.